-If a Tipster has some sort of inside information then it’s highly unlikely he would let anyone know about it so openly — if only to avoid a brush with the law.
-Punters believing that their Tipster provides ‘inside knowledge’ unknown to the public, or ‘dead certs’, are probably most vulnerable to losing large sums of money.
-These punters want an edge and throw money at a convenient service that promises results that it probably won’t produce.
+Realistically, if a Tipster has some sort of inside information then it’s highly unlikely he would let anyone know about it so openly — if only to avoid a brush with the law.

 3. “There’s no such thing as risk free betting”

-Believe it or not, this isn’t true.
+Believe it or not, this statement isn’t true.
 Many bettors profit from risk-free techniques:

 - Matched Betting.
 The process of earning money from betting bonuses & .
 I’ve written a detailed beginners guide right

 - Arbitrage Betting.
 Following on from Matched Betting, ‘Arbitrage‘ opportunities between sports betting companies enable punters to profit from differences in their odds.
 Again this is completely risk free, and you can learn more from my post

 4. “Arbing, Matched Betting, Bonus Bagging… No point — they’re all dead”